-Axiom Software provides robust data import functionality.
+Imports can be used to import external data into Axiom Software tables, so that the data can be included in reports or used in planning models and calculations.
 This topic explains some of the key concepts and requirements for importing data.